anthonyraymond/C-SudokuSolver/README.md

 sudokuSolver 100000000-020000000-003000000-000400000-000050000-000006000-000000700-000000080-000000009

-Using the below exemple will solve this grid :
+Using the above exemple will solve this grid :

 | 1 | 0 | 0 |#| 0 | 0 | 0 |#| 0 | 0 | 0 |<br />
 | 0 | 2 | 0 |#| 0 | 0 | 0 |#| 0 | 0 | 0 |<br />